openfans-community-offical/Debian-Pi-Aarch64/README.md

 ## This script command above will run the virtual machine in a background manner by default.
 ```

-Run virtual machine in the way the previous station:
+Run the virtual machine in the way the previous station:

 Copy the file **vm_run** and name as **vm_run2** , open the file **vm_run2** and delete the following 2 lines: